AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.2-Hydrological Extremes.md

 Besides, the probability that a discharge with a return period of $T$ years gets exceeded during a period of $T$ years for one or more instances, does not equal 1.
 If we use this precious equation and change $n$ for $T$, we will get a probability of 'only' 63%.

 #### 1.2.4.3 Annual Maxima
 For extreme value statistics, we start with selecting the annual (yearly) maxima of a discharge or precipitation time series.
-We can plot these annual maxima against the exceedennce probabilities in a similar way as done in Section 2.2.4 and Fig. 2.13.
+We can plot these annual maxima against the exceedance probabilities in a similar way as done in Section 2.2.4 and Fig. 2.13.
 If we do this for the Rhine at Lobith and the Meuse at Borgharen, we find the following figure (left)

 >[!Missing]
 >Insert Fig. 2.14